wilsonmar/wilsonmar.github.io/_posts/2019-01-04-cyber-security.md

 "system integrity" implies that a system will work as intended.

-Aspects of identity management whereby users are identified, authenticated, and authorized: entities, attributes, credentials, and entitlements.
+REMEMBER: Aspects of identity management whereby users are identified, authenticated, and authorized: entities, attributes, credentials, and entitlements.

 [<a target="_blank" href="https://www.youtube.com/watch?v=WqHmDL7YAvw&list=PLZKdGEfEyJhKWyryIvx_jm1jn6ZMTi7gW&index=4">MINDMAP</a>] <a target="_blank" href="https://www.youtube.com/watch?v=_IfGEY4fo18">Trusted Computer System Evaluation Criteria (TCSEC)</a> functionality at least once.
 Enhanced by EU in ITSEC to assurance every time: